-In total, \$2.0 million and \$0.0 million of stock-based compensation expense was capitalized to inventory during the manufacturing process during the years ended December 31, 2021 and 2020, respectively.
-An immaterial amount remained in inventory as of December 31, 2021.
-The Company incurred additional stock-based compensation expenses of \$1.2 million related to the issuance of a fully-vested option valued at \$1.2 million.
+In total, \$2.7 million, \$3.1 million and \$2.0 million of stock-based compensation expense was capitalized to inventory during the manufacturing process during the years ended December 31, 2023, 2022 and 2021, respectively.
+An immaterial amount remained in inventory as of December 31, 2023.
+During the year ended December 31, 2021, the Company incurred additional stock-based compensation expenses of \$1.2 million related to the issuance of a fully-vested option valued at \$1.2 million.